Foreign Nationals' Real Property Rights

 - Special rules apply to foreign nationals (natural persons and legal persons) who enjoy rights under the Agreement on the European Economic Area, the EFTA Treaty or the Hoyvík Agreement between Iceland and the Faroes; on meeting certain conditions, they are not obliged to obtain permission from the minister.

-- The minister of justice may, when certain conditions are met, issue permits granting the right of ownership or use if those proposing to purchase real property are foreign nations who are neither domiciled in Iceland nor enjoy rights under the agreements mentioned above.
+- The minister of justice may, when certain conditions are met, issue permits granting the right of ownership or use if those proposing to purchase real property are foreign nationals who are neither domiciled in Iceland nor enjoy rights under the agreements mentioned above.
 Permits are not required, however, in cases involving the leasing of property or of the right of use thereof when the lease period, or term of other rights, is three years or less, or where less than one year’s notice of termination is required.

 - Special rules apply to legal persons.